Decide date to leave

 I’ve been doing a pretty good job of being a hermit.
 Not going out every weekend, not eating out, and not making rash purchases has helped me save about $6,000 over the past few months.

 Unlock and pay off phone

 Unlocking allows you to use the local sim cards in countries that might not support your home country’s mobile services.
-They’re often really cheap too.
-Look into Google Fi
+I paid off my phone and switched over to Google Fi

 Buy one-way ticket